Events in the region are being canceled, postponed or modified as an added measure of precaution during the coronavirus outbreak.

 The Dayton Art Institute will be closed now through at least April 5.

-All museum events and programs scheduled during that time have been cancelled or postponed.
+All museum events and programs scheduled during that time have been canceled or postponed.
 For questions regarding private events booked at the museum, please check with the event organizer.